Table of Contents

 However, in 2016, Gary Illyes revealed in a tweet that “30x redirects don’t lose PageRank anymore.”

 That’s good news.
-It means that 301 redirects are perfectly fine as far as PageRank is concerned; if you have an inbound link that goes to a nonexistent page of your site, but that page has a 301 redirect that leads to the new page, the new page will receive 100 percent of that PageRank.
+It means that 301 redirects are perfectly fine as far as PageRank is concerned; if you have an inbound link that goes to a nonexistent page of your site, but that page has a 301 redirect that leads to the new page, that page will receive 100 percent of that PageRank.

-Because of this, 301 redirects are a powerful SEO tool.
+Because of this, 301s are a powerful SEO tool.
 If a page of your site is obsolete, broken, or otherwise “gone,” ordinarily it would simply no longer receive PageRank (and no longer appear in search engine results pages, or SERPs).
 But with a 301 redirect you can give the page a kind of new life, especially if the page throws off a 404 error.

 301 redirects are also useful for resolving canonical issues and improving your SEO potential in other ways.